The-Art-of-Hacking/h4cker/linux-hardening/container_optimized_linux_images.md

 8. **Photon OS**: VMware’s Photon OS is a lightweight, container-optimized Linux operating system designed for cloud-native applications, cloud platforms, and VMware infrastructure.

-Note that when choosing a container-optimized OS, you should consider factors such as the specific needs of your project, hardware requirements, the cloud platform you're using (if any), and your team's familiarity with the OS.
+Note that when choosing a container-optimized OS, you should consider factors such as the specific needs of your project, hardware requirements, the cloud platform you're using (if any), and your familiarity with the OS.